Get free access to

 Renewal fees are half of the amount of the fee for the renewed APA.

-Recharacterization and disregarding of the transaction may be applied under the opinion of the tax authorities, if in comparable circumstances, unrelated parties guided by economic rationality would not have entered into the controlled transaction concerned.
+The tax authorities may apply recharacterization or disregarding of a transaction if, in comparable circumstances, unrelated parties acting with economic rationality would not have entered into the controlled transaction in question.

-In assessing these facts, the tax authorities shall take into consideration the conditions that have been agreed between related parties and the fact that the conditions agreed between them do not allow the transfer price to be set at a level that would have been agreed by economically unrelated parties based on considerations of realistically available options.
+When assessing such cases, the tax authorities consider the conditions agreed upon between related parties and whether those conditions prevent the transfer price from being set at a level that would have been agreed upon by economically unrelated parties, based on realistically available options.

 To meet the taxpayers’ expectations, the legislator pointed out that a taxpayer can recognize a transfer pricing adjustment by changing the amount of revenues or expenses if the following cumulative conditions are met: